Get familiar with everything Human Animal Support Services with this glossary.

 The fundamental programs or strategies that together form a community-centric model of animal sheltering.

 Professional resources to support the implementation of the HASS model of community-based animal services.
-All resources are created in collaboration with the HASS Project Working Groups, Pilot Shelters, and facilitated by American Pets Alive! staff.
+All resources are created in collaboration with the HASS Project Working Groups, Pilot and Partner Organizations, and facilitated by American Pets Alive! staff.

 Resources created to support shelter leaders, staff, and volunteers with resources to self-educate on the elements of HASS.
 The toolkits serve as a blueprint for creating a HASS community, and will continue to grow and change with the project.